Martyr’s DayBy Nepali Patro (Sudan Bhattarai Upadhyaya) in National Days .

 The people’s war has brought many changes politically as well as socially.
 Even though a decade long people’s war has damaged the country in terms of many human lives and physical structures, as well as psychological problems to many people in general with families, divided, etc, the fact that Nepal is developing in a new way with the proclamation of a new constitution with the advent of a republic in 2063 BS cannot be ignored.
 However, more than 17,000 civilians were killed in the 10 years of armed insurgency and many are still missing to date.

 In short, the country needs to move forward on the path of progress with the new system established by the invaluable sacrifices and lives of so many martyrs and the struggle of the Nepalese people for ages.
 But, the Nepalese people should always be vigilant so that the sacrifices made by so many martyrs for the country do not go in vain due to the political and personal interests of many political parties that exist in the country.
-Likewise, in the same way, the great responsibility of choosing the right person with a clean image without engaging in party interests during the election has now fallen on our shoulders that is on the shoulders of the Nepalese people.
+Likewise, in the same way, the great responsibility of choosing the right person with a clean image without engaging in party or personal interests during the election has now fallen on our shoulders that is on the shoulders of the Nepalese people.